 - Labral tears

 Labral tears often occur after a fall or sharp blow to the shoulder, or with throwing and pulling sport injuries.
-Tears can be repaired with arthroscopy.
+These tears can be repaired with arthroscopy.

 - Ligament tears

-Knee ligament injuries can occur in the cruciate ligaments ( anterior ACL or posterior- PCL) and the collateral ligaments ( medial- MCL or lateral LCL).
+Knee ligament injuries can occur in the cruciate ligaments (anterior ACL or posterior- PCL) and the collateral ligaments (medial- MCL or lateral LCL).
 Ligament tears can cause considerable knee pain, and severe cases may require surgery.
-For more on anterior cruciate ligament reconstruction.
+For more on anterior cruciate ligament (ALC) reconstruction.

 Symptoms of a knee fracture include significant knee pain, swelling, and bruising.
 Unstable displaced fractures will require knee surgery.